-Usually, I require that my patients have a hemoglobin level of at least 12 to be cleared for surgery.
+Usually, I require that my patients have a hemoglobin level of at least 12 to be cleared for for surgical procedures.
 This will of course vary depending on the planned procedure, since some procedures normally lose more blood than others.
-A breast augmentation results in virtually no blood loss, while a Mommy Makeover will come with more blood loss.

 Since all surgery causes some normal blood loss, some degree of drop in hemoglobin level is expected after your surgery.

 If you are starting at a low level before surgery, then the level may be a more significantly lower level after the surgery.
 This can set you up for the potential complications after surgery, even if you have never had previous signs of anemia.

 Avoiding serious complications during surgery and making your recovery better, is the reason why you need to have an appropriate hemoglobin level prior to surgery.